cj-mills/fastai-to-unity-tutorial/README.md

 # Fastai to Unity Beginner Tutorial
+## Tutorial Links

- This beginner tutorial covers how to train an image classifier using the fastai library and implement it in a Unity game engine project using the Barracuda inference library.
+[Part 1](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-1/): Train an image classifier using the fastai library and export it to ONNX.

+[Part 2](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-2/): Classify images in a Unity project with the Barracuda inference library.

+[Part 3](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-3/): Build a Unity project as a WebGL application and host it using GitHub Pages.

+[Follow-up 1](https://christianjmills.com/posts/fastai-libtorch-unity-tutorial/part-1/): Creating a LibTorch plugin for the Unity game engine.